talkohavy/filters/README.md

 # @talkohavy/filters

-Easy & intuitive way to apply complex filters.
+Easy & intuitive way to apply complex array filters.

 [![NPM Version][npm-version-image]][npm-url]

 ## Features

-This package exposes the class object of `Filter`.
+This package exposes the `ArrayFilter` class for flexible, type-safe array filtering, as well as supporting types and constants for building filter schemes.
-`Filter` holds 2 powerful methods for you to utilize:

-- `applyFilters`
-- `changeSchema`

 ## Installation